Creating a Custom Tab Application

 Create an Empty Template

-3. Add the following references to this project, all of which are located the CMS site's bin folder:
+3. Add the following references to this project, all of which are located in the CMS site's bin folder:

 • Ingeniux.CMS.Common.dll